-You will need to enter the Device ID and the Security Code from your Sensor in the corresponding text boxes.
+You will need to enter the Device ID and the SC from the sensor in the corresponding text boxes.
 Use the camera on your smartphone to scan the QR code on your device.
-If you do not have a camera on your phone, or the system is not accepting the QR code, you may enter the Device ID and Security Code manually.
+If you do not have a camera on your phone, or the system is not accepting the QR code, you may enter the Device ID and SC manually.